cbarb005/rshell/README.md

 ##Bug Tracker (updated)
-When parsing, mystery connector appears, probably due to not clearing out the command string.
+When parsing, commands starting or ending with a connector besides ; are notallowed.